Theemim/GeckoPrefsExporter/README.md

 * The about:config interface doesn't suffice
 * You want to see both the user values and default values for prefs
 * You want pref data in a file so that you can diff it against another file, perform other analysis, and/or keep it for future reference.
-For example, comparing the prefs in a new release to the prefs in the previous release.
+For example, comparing the prefs in one application or version to those in another.
-* You want to compare snapshots from a live system.
-For example, comparing prefs before and after an update or other operation that may create new prefs and/or change existing ones.
+* You want to work with live data.
+For example, comparing prefs before and after an operation that may create new prefs and/or modify existing ones.

 GPE provides several export formats (txt, csv, js, json), filtering, and other options which can optimize output for different tasks and work flows.
 Here are a few lines from a "txt" export: